Minnesota WebFest is now part of Twin Cities Film Fest!

 --CATEGORY REQUIREMENTS--

-We do not accept for any category pornographic works nor do we accept any works that promote violence or hatred.
-All works must have been completed AFTER December 1, 2022 for consideration.
+All works must have been completed AFTER December 1, 2023 for consideration.

 SHORT FORM SERIES

 A short-form series is any **episodic** work consisting of three or more episodes.
-When submitting a short-form series, you are actually placing your full season under consideration.
-If your work is a mini-series, the mini-series is the one season.
+You are submitting ONE episode only for the entry, and not all episodes.
 By short-form, we mean less than 30 minutes.
 However, the sweet spot is really under 15 minutes.
 If you have only a pilot, submit to the SERIES PILOT category.

 - Must be a short-form series (episodes <30 minutes)

-- You are submitting a SPECIFIC SEASON of your series.
-That season should have AT LEAST 3 episodes.
+- You are submitting a SPECIFIC EPISODE of your series.

-- You cannot submit a season that was previously accepted into Minnesota WebFest
+- You cannot submit a season or an episode that was previously accepted into Minnesota WebFest

 - We accept any and all genres